 The City's major governmental operations include: general government, public safety (police and fire), public works, and recreation and parks.
-In addition, the City provides sewer operations through its enterprise fund.
+In addition, the City provides sewer and public works operations through its enterprise funds.

 B. Measurement Focus, Basis of Accounting, and Basis of Presentation